RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 .. rubric:: NOTES:

-This configuration option is only evaluated in SMP configurations.
+Where the system was built with SMP support enabled, this configuration option is evaluated, otherwise it is ignored.

 This is an advanced configuration option, see :ref:`ConfigurationSchedulersClustered`.